JustForFun29/K-means-on-Iris-Data-Shiny/README.md

 Open R script or Rmd notebook on your laptop and do the following:

-You will need the following packages to be installed:
+You will need the following package to be installed:
 ```
-install.packages(c("shiny"))
+install.packages("shiny")
 ```

 The app can then be run from within the R console with the following code: